 Great leaders behind reform movement in modern Kerala

-Kerala was once a ‘paradise’ for religious discriminations, customs & superstitions and discriminations based on caste and financial status.
+Kerala was once a ‘paradise’ for religious discriminations, customs & superstitions and discrimination based on caste and financial status.
 Since late 19th century, many renaissance leaders were born in Kerala who strived hard for the betterment of common man, and reduce the differences between two classes of Kerala society.
 They can be tagged as the architects of modern Kerala, who put the basement to almost all social development of Kerala society.
 Through this column, I shall give a brief note on some of the great social reformers from Kerala.

 Sree Narayana Guru